coleifer/peewee/docs/peewee/models.rst

 foreign key field's name:

 .. code-block:: python
+   :emphasize-lines: 5

    tweets = Tweet.select()
    for tweet in tweets:
        # Instead of "tweet.user", we will just get the raw ID value stored
        # in the column.
        print(tweet.user_id, tweet.message)

 To prevent accidentally resolving a foreign-key and triggering an additional query, :py:class:`ForeignKeyField` supports an initialization paramater